M Morel est souffrant et il n'y aura pas de cours de traductologie demain matin.

 There had been a campaign for justice for many years by families and supporter of those killed, but there was a technical problem: it is not normally possible to open a new inquiry once an inquiry on a given event has reached its conclusions.
 A special dispensation was obtained to open a new inquiry, under the leadership of Lord Saville.
 The inquiry lasted twelve years, partly because hundreds of witnesses had seen the people shot (since the events took place below blocks of flats).
 The result showed that the people killed were not armed and were not threatening the soldiers in any way.

-By mentioning the large number of deaths resulting from the “Troubles” , in particular in the 1970s, he aims at contextualizing, perhaps even minimizing, the scandal of Bloody Sunday.
+By mentioning the large number of deaths resulting from the “Troubles”, in particular in the 1970s, he aims at contextualizing, perhaps even minimizing, the scandal of Bloody Sunday.
+He carefully does not mention the specific responsibility of the Conservative government in 1972.

 In this way, Cameron replies in advance to the arguments that will be put forward by Irish nationalists, who will consider that Bloody Sunday was certainly an extreme case, but that the logic was wholly typical of British forces in Northern Ireland, backing up anti-Catholic racism and a Northern Irish statelet which the nationalists consider to be illegitimate and temporary.